AboudyKreidieh/h-baselines/README.tex.md

 This scenario consists of a single lane highway in which downstream traffic instabilities brought about by an edge with a reduced speed limit generate congestion in the form of stop-and-go waves.
+In order to model the effect of p% AV penetration on the network, every 100/pth vehicle is replaced with an automated vehicle whose actions are sampled from an RL policy.

 #### I-210